 The bill’s titles are written by its sponsor.

 Sponsor and status

 Sponsor.
 Representative for Pennsylvania's 8th congressional district.
 Republican.

 Last Updated: Mar 6, 2014

 Length: 5 pages

-This bill was introduced on March 6, 2014, in a previous session of Congress, but was not enacted.
+This bill was introduced on March 6, 2014, in a previous session of Congress, but it did not receive a vote.